 Data stored in a centralized system is vulnerable to hacking and can be unreliable when needed the most.
 Moreover, it takes longer to verify credentials, resulting in an increased number of fake IDs and unchecked certifications.
 However, self-sovereign identity (SSI) is solving these problems and more.
 It’s not just about handing control of data back to users.

-These scenarios happen multiple times, leading to the unnoticed presence of fake credentials.
-In the worst-case scenario, a database where IDs are to be authenticated could be hacked to introduce more fake IDs, leading to a compromised central server or database.
+These situations occur frequently, leading to the unnoticed presence of fake credentials.
+In the worst-case scenario, a database responsible for ID authentication can be hacked, introducing more fake IDs and compromising the central server or database.

 Federated identity management, handled by government-centralized systems and tech giants such as Facebook, Twitter, and Instagram, is contributing to the rise in fake IDs, identity theft, and identity fraud.
 SSI is revolutionizing the identity ecosystem, which is estimated to be worth one billion dollars in 2024.
 Several industry experts predict it will become the next trillion-dollar market within a few years.
 However, concerns about its security have been raised.
 The frameworks that make up self-sovereign identity, known as the pillars of SSI, are proving to be a secure solution to combat the global identity theft epidemic, which is worth billions of dollars.